jacky810124/uni-order-no/README.md

 // Result: 20160929115608gvrjqy

-// You can specific letter's length.
+// You can assign letter's length.
-// For example: I specific length = 10, so I can get a string consists date time string and 10 lower case letters. console.log(noGenerator({
+// For example: I assign length = 10, so I can get a string consists date time string and 10 lower case letters. console.log(noGenerator({
   length: 10,
 }));